laurenjudge/js-budget-calculator/README.md

 DESCRIPTION:
 ***********

-This project calculates the given INCOME and EXPENSES for the current month.
+This project calculates the given INCOME and EXPENSES for the current month and year.

 The TOTAL budget is calculated

-Currently this application uses the current month and year

 ***********